 During his horticulture PhD program in the 1980s, Wilker immersed himself in winemaking.
 It grew into a passion.

-For more than a decade now, this passion drives him to develop the best wines possible at MSU.
+For more than a decade now, this passion has driven him to develop the best wines possible at MSU.
 He uses grapes grown at the Fruit Experiment Station.

 “Before I took over the winemaking, we were making port only.
 So, I started taking all the varieties of grapes we grew and making different types of wine,” Wilker said.